conceptsandtraining/lib-ente/README.md

 use.
 Both plugins try to showcase this framework only and are no good showcases for general plugin development!

-The `AttachString` component is a very dump component that allows to attach a string to an entity.
+The `AttachString` component is a very dumb component that allows to attach a string to an entity.
 We most probably won't use such a simple component in a real world problem.

-To check out, what the plugins are doing, copy both of them to the directory for RepositoryPlugins in an ilias installation, `composer install` them and activate them within ILIAS.
+To check out what the plugins are doing, copy both of them to the directory for RepositoryPlugins in an ilias installation, `composer install` them and activate them within ILIAS.
 You should be provided with two new types of repo objects:
 `Component Handler Example` and `Component Provider Example`.
 Create a course and